 Chances are the only symptom is that more distant objects are blurred.
 You may also notice:

 An eye exam can show you if you’re myopic.
 Glasses, contacts, or refractive surgery can usually correct the problem.

 When you have myopia, your prescription for glasses or contact lenses will be a negative number.
 The more negative the number, the stronger your lenses will be.
 For example, -3.00 is stronger than -2.50.

 Your prescription helps the eye focus light on your retina.
 That clears up your vision.

 Eye surgery can improve your vision so much you may no longer need to wear glasses or contacts.
 The most common procedures for myopia are:

-Photorefractive keratectomy.
-Also called PRK, this surgery employs a laser to remove a layer of corneal tissue.
-That flattens the cornea and allows light rays to focus closer to or even on the retina.
+- Photorefractive keratectomy: Also called PRK, this surgery uses a laser to sculpt the middle layer of your cornea.
+That flattens the cornea’s curve and lets light rays focus closer to or on your retina.